Why Using API Keys Is Better Than Paying for ChatGPT, Claude, or Gemini

 This is actually where API keys are dramatically better than consumer apps.

-With ChatGPT Plus or Claude Pro: Your conversations go to their servers.
+With ChatGPT Plus, Claude Pro, or Google AI Pro: Your conversations go to their servers.
 They store them.
 They promise not to train on your data (maybe), but they still have access to everything you've ever typed.

 This isn't a privacy policy promise.
 It's architectural.
 We don't have a backend database.
 We can't see your conversations even if we wanted to.